 - Variance at completion (VAC) which is calculated as BAC minus EAC.
 A result greater than 0 is favorable, a result less than 0 is unfavorable.

 The Analysis and Management Reports section below illustrates using the variances to track trends over time as a management tool.

 The 32 guidelines in the ANSI-748 Standard for EVMS are divided into five sections which are discussed below.

 - Analysis and Management Reports

 - Revisions and Data Maintenance

 This first section includes 5 guidelines that focus on organizing the work.
 One of the most fundamental is that the contractor must establish a work breakdown structure (WBS) extended down to a level that describes the tasks that will be performed as well as their relationship to product deliverables.
 Also critical is the organization breakdown structure (OBS) that identifies who is responsible for the work effort defined in the WBS.
 It is at this level where the WBS (what) and OBS (who) intersect that defines a control account, a key management control point.
 The person responsible for the work effort (scope, schedule, and budget) is the control account manager (CAM).
-This is the foundation for ensuring the contractor’s planning, scheduling, budgeting, work authorization, and cost accumulation processes are fully integrated.
+This is the foundation for ensuring the contractor’s planning, scheduling, budgeting, work authorization, and cost accumulation processes are fully integrated -- for the EVMS contractor's compliance.
 Establishing the control accounts is illustrated below.

 Intersection of the WBS and OBS establishes the control accounts

 Planning, Scheduling, and Budgeting